Typhoon Cobra: Damage to Task Force 38

-TF 38 consisted of seven fleet carriers, six light carriers, eight battleships, fifteen cruisers, and about fifty destroyers.
+TF 38 consisted of seven fleet carriers, six light carriers, eight battleships, 15 cruisers, and about 50 destroyers.
 The carriers had been conducting raids against Japanese airfields in the Philippines, and ships were being refueled, especially many destroyers, which were running low on fuel.
 When the storm hit, the procedure had to be aborted.

 Damage to the fleet was severe.
-Some ships rolled more than 70 degrees.
-Three destroyers, Spence, Hickox, and Maddox, had nearly empty fuel stores (10–15% of capacity), so lacked the stabilizing effect of the extra weight, and thus were relatively unstable.
-Additionally, several other destroyers, including Hull and Monaghan, were of the older Farragut-class and had been refitted with over 500 LT of extra equipment and armament, which made them top-heavy.
+Some ships rolled more than 70°.
+Three destroyers, Spence, Hickox, and Maddox, had nearly empty fuel stores (10–15% of capacity), so lacked the stabilizing effect of the extra weight, making them relatively unstable.
+Additionally, several other destroyers, including Hull and Monaghan, were of the older Farragut class and had been refitted with over 500 LT of extra equipment and armament, which made them top heavy.

 Spence, Hull, and Monaghan either capsized or were sunk after water flooded down their smokestacks and disabled their engines.
 Without power, they were unable to control their heading and were at the mercy of the wind and seas.
 Hickox and Maddox pumped seawater into their empty fuel tanks, adding enough stability to ride out the storm with relatively minor damage.

 Many other ships of TF 38 suffered various degrees of damage, especially to radar and radio equipment, which crippled communications within the fleet.
-Several carriers suffered fires on their hangars and 146 aircraft were wrecked or blown overboard.
-Nine ships – including one light cruiser, three light carriers, and two escort carriers – suffered enough damage to be sent for repairs.
+Several carriers suffered fires in their hangars, and 146 aircraft were wrecked or blown overboard.
+Nine ships—including one light cruiser, three light carriers, and two escort carriers—suffered enough damage to be sent for repairs.

 The carrier Monterey was nearly taken down in flames by its own airplanes as they crashed into bulkheads and exploded during violent rolls.
-One of those fighting the fires aboard Monterey was then Lt.
-Gerald Ford, later President of the United States.
-Ford later recalled nearly going overboard when 20° and greater rolling caused aircraft below decks to careen into each other, igniting a fire.
-Ford, serving as General Quarters Officer of the Deck, was ordered to go below to assess the raging fire.
-He did so safely, and reported his findings back to the ship's commanding officer, Captain Stuart Ingersoll.
+One of those fighting the fires aboard Monterey was Lieutenant Gerald Ford, later President of the United States.
+Ford later recalled nearly going overboard when the ship tilted 20°.
+Greater rolling caused aircraft in the hanger deck to careen into each other, igniting a fire.
+Ford, serving as general quarters officer of the deck, was ordered to go below to assess the raging fire.
+He did so safely and reported his findings back to the ship's commanding officer, Captain Stuart Ingersoll.
 The ship's crew was able to contain the fire, and the ship got underway again.

 In the words of Admiral Chester Nimitz, the typhoon's impact "...represented a more crippling blow to the Third Fleet than it might be expected to suffer in anything less than a major action."
-The events surrounding Typhoon Cobra were similar to those the Japanese navy itself faced some nine years earlier in what they termed the "Fourth Fleet Incident".
+The events surrounding Typhoon Cobra were similar to those the Japanese navy faced some nine years earlier in what they termed the "Fourth Fleet Incident".